Team-Fjorden/ios-sdk/Readme.md

 ### Firmware Upgrades

-TBD
+When first connecting to a grip, the SDK makes sure the grip has the min. required firmware.
+We don’t expect the communication interface between the SDK & the grip will change once we start shipping, but how knows :) In case the firmware is too old, the SDK will throw an error.
+If that happens, you should direct users to the Fjorden app to update the grip.

 ## macOS Simulator

 We added a little app you can run on your Mac (or second iOS device) that will act as a simulator for the Fjorden hardware.
 It will show up as `Fjorden Grip Simulator` first, but then will use the name of your device for the bond—this is sadly a limitation we can't work around at this point.

-Download the latest version here -> <URL_FOR_SIMULATOR>
+Due to more limitation in `CoreBluetooth`, the simulator can only simulate grip events, not scenarios where the firmware needs upgrading.
+We will update this section with the download link once available.